Black Oreo Dory are very similar to Spiky Oreo Dory but are generally slightly larger in size, and have larger dorsal and ventral spikes.

 angular with large green eyes.

 Oreos are managed as a species group (OEO), by the Ministry for Primary Industries using the New Zealand Quota Management System (QMS).
 Regular stock assessments are conducted to estimate fishery stock size and numbers.
 Scientific studies are also used.
 From these, scientists can estimate future stock sizes and catch limits.

-Spiky Oreo Dory fillets are firm and white.
+Black Oreo Dory fillets are firm and white.
 They do not flake easily and hold together well when cooked.
-Spiky Oreo Dory are a versatile fish and suitable for most cooking methods including baked, fried, grilled, poached and steamed.
+Black Oreo Dory are a versatile fish and suitable for most cooking methods including baked, fried, grilled, poached and steamed.